-The next morning everyone felt very hung over and ill, we were due to have surf lessons, but due to the wind and lack of swell and our hang overs that didn’t happen.
+The next morning everyone felt very hung over and ill, we were meant to have surf lessons, but due to the wind, lack of swell and our hangovers that didn’t happen.
 We just put our bags in their storage space and spent the day on the beach until it was time to head back to PE.

 This weekend was one of my best memories of South Africa, sand boarding is such a fun and cool thing to try if you ever get the chance, the atmosphere in the hostel was like no other hostel I have ever stayed in – it was like the place became a house party.
 The only disappointment was we never got to see the super tubes!

 I would highly recommend staying at Island Vibe, if you are planning a trip to J-Bay.